Close

 • Extra prescription glasses or contact lenses

-• Ear plugs (especially if you are sharing a cabin)
+• Ear plugs (especially if you are sharing a stateroom)

 • Sleep eye mask (great for plane travel and for ice camping)